MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-copilot-app-during-meeting.md

 ---
-title: Use Sales app during a meeting
+title: Use the Sales app during a meeting
 description: Learn how to use the Sales app during a meeting. ms.date: 11/20/2025 ms.topic: how-to